sotnikov-s/astroport-core/contracts/pair_metastable/README.md

-# Astroport Base Stableswap Pair
+# Astroport Metastableswap Pair

-The stableswap pool uses the 4A(Rx+Ry) + D formula, resulting in a constant price ∆x / ∆y = 1.
-More details around how the pool functions can be found [here](https://docs.astroport.fi/astroport/astroport/astro-pools/stableswap-invariant-pools).
+The metastableswap pool is very similar to the stableswap pool, but instead of providing a 1:1 exchange rate (ER), it allows to swap assets on a custom ER given by an exchange rate provider contract.
+The metastableswap pool uses the 4A(Rx+Ry) + D formula modified by ER, resulting in a constant price ∆x / ∆y = ER.
+Metastableswap pools rely on [rate providers](https://github.com/astroport-fi/astroport-core/blob/main/packages/astroport/README.md#rate-provider) in ER determination.

 ---